bizswoop-development/bizprint-api/packages/@bizswoop/docs/HTTP.md

 **Returns**

-Returns an object with following properties:
+Returns JSON object with following properties:

-*   data - contains a list of printers.
+*   data – contains a list of printers.

-*   hasMore - boolean.
-*   totalAll - number.
-*   totalPages - number.
+In header we are passing as well next properties:

+*   X-Biz-Has-More –  boolean value whether we have more printers to return.
+*   X-Biz-Total-All – total number of printers that we have.
+*   X-Biz-Total-Pages – total number of pages.

 **Possible errors**

-*   ERR\_INVALID\_REQUEST - occurs when wrong parameter gets passed.
+*   ERR\_INVALID\_REQUEST

----

-### General errors

-Errors that may occur for any api request.

-*   ERR\_ACCESS\_FORBIDDEN - you don't have access to make this request.
+    *   status: 400
+    *   message: ‘Invalid request fields: ${a list of invalid fields}’
+    *   errors: In this errors object you will see what fields are incorrect and why.
-*   ERR\_SOMETHING\_WRONG - something went wrong.
+*   ERR\_SOMETHING\_WRONG
-*   ERR\_UNAUTHORIZED - you are not authorized to make this request.
-*   ERR\_NOT\_FOUND - there is no such request.
+    *   status: 500
+    *   message: ‘Something wrong’